-I was until very recently a trustee of the Gardens Trust, the national campaigning body for the protection and support of our historic parks, gardens and designed landscapes.
-I still write a weekly blog for them on any aspect of garden history that takes my fancy.
-I’ve been writing it since 2013 and it’s designed to both inform and amuse, as well sometimes encouraging you to do a bit more research yourself.
-It comes out every Saturday morning in time for breakfast and you you can find it at thegardenstrust.blog
+Since 2013 I’ve been writing a weekly blog about any aspects of garden history that takes my fancy which is designed to both inform and amuse, as well sometimes encouraging you to do a bit more research yourself.
+It comes out every Saturday morning in time for breakfast and you you can find it at thegardenhistory.blog

 From 2011-2022 I was one of the convenors of the History of Gardens and Landscapes seminar at the Institute of Historical Research at the University of London.
 For their current programme see … http://www.history.ac.uk/events/seminars/121